 So, when you consider where this all took place, given the size of the celebration, it likely happened all throughout the village of Plymouth.
 The first street built by the English settlers, along which they constructed their primitive houses, is now known as Leyden Street in downtown Plymouth.
 At the head of Leyden Street is Town Square.
 This is the street recreated at the living history museum, Plimoth Plantation, as it appeared in the 1620s.

 There was a town common of sorts in 1621.
 It was a space left open between John Alden’s house and William Bradford’s house where the militia could drill.
 The location is now occupied by the Bradford Building at the corner of Town Square and Main Street.
 This open space would have been a convenient place for an outdoor feast and games.

-I suppose I have always thought of that spot as the epicenter of Thanksgiving although there is probably no single spot that you can point to.
-I have looked at that block often, trying to imagine the festivities that took place there nearly 400 years ago–an event remembered by virtually the entire nation once a year.
+I have always thought of that spot as the epicenter of Thanksgiving although there is probably no single spot that you can point to.
+It is interesting to look at that block today and to try to imagine the festivities that took place there nearly 400 years ago–an event remembered by virtually the entire nation once a year.

 Great article to read when I woke up on this Thanksgiving day .
 Thank you Patrick.
 Jordie